 The smart jacket from Levi’s is a result of collaboration by the company with Google.
 The jacket makes use of Jacquard technology created by Google to weave smartness into the very fabric.
 Branded as Levi’s Commuter Trucker Jacket, the apparel costs $350 and consists of smart features such as gesture-based controls to make calls, navigate or listen to music with a little brush on the cuff.
 The smart jacket is perfect for bike commuters to stay focused on the road and traffic rather than looking at a screen.

 This is again a must-have gadget for your bike that enhances your visibility and safety.
 Helios Bars are nothing but handlebars with integrated headlights and blinkers.
 The device also has other features such as Bluetooth connectivity, visual speedometer, and GPS navigation system.
 Available in three different shapes, Helios Bars can be fitted onto any ordinary or racing bikes.

-The smart connected biking system from COBI transforms your ordinary bike to a smart one.
-The system is composed of a charging mount, a biking app, voice assistance system, automatic lighting system and sensors that provide theft-alert.
+The smart connected biking system from COBI transforms your ordinary bike into a smart one.
+The system is composed of a charging mount, a biking app, a voice assistance system, an automatic lighting system and sensors that provide theft-alert.
 The integrated system can be operated via the app on your smartphone.
 It also integrates with fitness apps like Strava and Fitbit for fitness tracking.
-At $249, the COBI bike system is sure to give you much better riding experience.
+At $249, the COBI bike system is sure to give you a much better riding experience.